 What biotin and vitamin K have in common is that both are made in substantial amounts by beneficial intestinal bacteria.
 It is estimated that approximately half of the biotin and half of the vitamin K in humans comes from their intestinal bacteria .
 One of the common causes of biotin or vitamin K deficiency is antibiotic usage, because some antibiotics destroy the beneficial bacteria that produce them .
 Several studies have reported that one major difference in the medical history of children with autism compared to neurotypical children is a much higher usage of oral antibiotics antibiotic [44–47].
 So, it could be that excessive oral antibiotic usage contributed to lower levels of biotin and vitamin K in some children.
 Vitamin K occurs in two natural forms, vitamin K1 (phylloquinone) produced by plants, and vitamin K2 (menaquinone) produced by intestinal bacteria.
 In this study we measured total vitamin K (K1 plus K2); in future studies it would be interesting to measure both forms individually.

-].
+We analyzed the possible correlation of levels of vitamin K and biotin in the autism group at the start of the study, and found that they were significantly correlated (r = 0.44, p < 0.001).
+This is consistent with both being partially produced by beneficial intestinal bacteria.
+One study found a very high correlation of GI problems with autism severity (r = 0.59, p < 0.001) .
 So, it appears that the correlation of improvement in autism symptoms with biotin and vitamin K may relate to a lack of beneficial bacteria which produce biotin and vitamin K, so that supplementation with biotin was beneficial.
 This suggests that supplementation with vitamin K would be beneficial, especially for those with low levels of vitamin K (the standard deviation of vitamin K levels in the autism group was large).

 The negative correlation of lipoic acid with the Average Change of the PGI-R is interesting.
 The supplement did not contain lipoic acid, and it did not affect levels of lipoic acid, so it appears that children were more likely to improve if they already had sufficient lipoic acid, whereas a lower level of lipoic acid seemed to be associated with less improvement.
 However, this correlation is not as strong as that for biotin and vitamin K. More research into supplementation with lipoic acid may be warranted.